andreasmhallberg/readingnotes/Carter, 2004. Sibawayhi.md

 - Operation (*ʿamal*) 87
   - each operator associated with speech act
-  - *ḥarf* has only syntacts meaning.
+  - *ḥarf* has only syntactic meaning.
 Named after the speech act in which it is used (*ḥarf istifhām, nidāʾ, etc.*) 88

-- Grammatical phenomenon disussed in many different parts from different perspectives.
+- Grammatical phenomenon discussed in many different parts from different perspectives.
 69

 ## Morphology